Performance and Reporting

 - The NMA must review the activities of the State/Federal monitoring system as it applies to services to MSFWs and the Complaint System including the effectiveness of the regional monitoring function in each region and must recommend any appropriate changes in the operation of the system.
 The NMA's findings and recommendations must be fully set forth in the Annual Report.

-Significant MSFW States And Local Offices
+Significant MSFW States And One-Stop Centers Designations

 - Appendix 1: Cumulative Report PY 2012 Services to MSFWs